-- " FortisAlberta gathers Customer information. - If required, an on-site meeting with a FortisAlberta representative is scheduled. - FortisAlberta estimates the cost of the new service and sends Customer a quote letter.
+- " FortisAlberta gathers Customer information. - " Schedule an on-site meeting with a FortisAlberta representative, if required. - " FortisAlberta estimates the cost of the new service and sends Customer a quote letter.

 C. Customer Acceptance

 " Customer reviews quote, approves and makes payment if required.